 - Tower Trail (45 min.)

 - South Side Trail (20 min.)

 Devils Tower Hikes

-This 1.3-mile paved loop makes a nice walk around the base of the tower.
-While not a difficult walk, there are a couple steep sections.
+This 1.3-mile (2-kilometre), paved loop makes a nice walk around the base of the tower.
+While not a difficult hike, there are a couple steep sections.
 It will take about 45 minutes.
 Interpretive panels along the way explain the tower’s geology and history.
 Expect to see Native American prayer cloths, cloths or small bundles attached to trees.
 They represent tribal connections to the tower.

 The trail passes through ponderosa pine forest and a boulder field.
 Scrambling in the boulder field requires a permit.

 Tower Trail is the most popular trail in the park.
 As it can get very busy, consider hiking early in the morning or at the end of the day.
 A weekday hike also cuts down on the crowds on this trail.
 Access to the trail is from the visitor center parking lot or the Red Beds Trail.